As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6. Cancer

-Any lump, bump, or color change in your dog’s skin should be seen by a veterinarian solely because it could mean cancer.
-The most common type of cancer that causes dark spots on the skin is melanoma.
-This can be a very aggressive type of cancer and so any new spots should be checked out as soon as possible, especially if the spot grows or changes in shape or texture.
-These spots may show up anywhere on your dog’s body but look for them more commonly in lighter-haired parts as well as inside the mouth.
+Any sudden color change in your dog’s skin should be seen by a veterinarian solely because it could mean cancer.
+The most common type of cancer that causes dark spots or lumps on the skin is melanoma.
+This can be a very aggressive type of cancer, and so any new spots should be checked out as soon as possible, especially if the spot grows or changes in shape or texture.

-melanoma in dog's mouth
+melanoma on dog's lip

-7. Medications and Other Causes
+7. Medications and other causes

-To be on the safe side, see your veterinarian anytime your dog shows up with a new brown spot for a proper diagnosis and to start treatment, if necessary, as soon as possible.
+“To be on the safe side, see your veterinarian anytime your dog shows up with changes on their skin for a proper diagnosis and to start treatment, if necessary, as soon as possible.”

-Related Posts:
+Related posts:

 Black Spots on Your Dog’s Skin